 Clinical Advisory and Governance Committee Chair and Director | October 2017

-Associate Professor Steven Moylan is a well-accomplished psychiatrist and current Clinical Director of Barwon Health Mental Health, Drugs and Alcohol services.
+Dr Steven Moylan is a well-accomplished psychiatrist.
 He has a strong interest in medical leadership and governance, clinical care, and research in psychiatry.

 In 2009, Steven was awarded the prestigious Frank Knox Memorial Fellowship to undertake specialist public health, leadership and management training at Harvard University.
-Currently, Steven is the Clinical Director of Barwon Health Mental Health, Drugs and Alcohol services, where he leads a broad team of psychiatrists, trainees and specialists to provide high-quality mental health care.
+Currently, Steven is the Clinical Director for Acute Services at Barwon Health, where he leads a broad team of psychiatrists, trainees and specialists to provide high-quality mental health care.
 He is also a Clinical Associate Professor at Deakin University and sits on the Advisory Council for the Mental Health Complaints Commission.

 Director | October 2017